-One of the most common questions we get asked as Osteopath’s is “what do you do?”
-So I’ll try and break it down and make it as simple as possible.
+One of the most common questions we get asked as an Osteopath clinic is, “What exactly does an Osteopath do?”
+Let’s break it down simply.

 – Neck Pain